• Home

 3. Set the metal pipe in place.

-We put the pole into the slightly wider PVC pipe, and I held it in place with a vertical level while Peter packed the dirt in around the PVC pipe.
+We put the conduit pole into the slightly wider PVC pipe, and I held it in place with a vertical level while Peter packed the dirt in around the PVC pipe.

 close-up of string light pole in the ground to hang cafe lights over a patio